hanax-ai/HX-Infrastructure-/api-gateway/x-Tasks/Refactor Tasks/02_Migrate_Security_Middleware.md

-# Engineering Task Template## Task Information**Task ID:** ENG-002  **Task Title:** Migrate Security Logic to SecurityMiddleware**Priority:** High  **Assigned To:** Backend  **Due Date:** 2025-08-28---## Execution Steps1.
-Identify all authentication and authorization logic in `/opt/HX-Infrastructure-/api-gateway/gateway/src/main.py`.
-This includes bearer token parsing, master key checks, and any IP address filtering.2.
-Implement the identified logic within the `process` method of the `SecurityMiddleware` class in `/opt/HX-Infrastructure-/api-gateway/gateway/src/middlewares/security.py`.3.
-The middleware should return a `JSONResponse` with a `401` or `403` status code immediately upon authentication failure.4.
-Ensure the `SecurityMiddleware` is the first stage in the `GatewayPipeline` definition in `/opt/HX-Infrastructure-/api-gateway/gateway/src/gateway_pipeline.py`.5.
-Remove the now-redundant authentication checks from `main.py` for any routes that will be handled by the pipeline.---## Validation Test**Test Description:** Verify that all endpoints protected by the pipeline correctly enforce authentication and authorization rules via the `SecurityMiddleware`.  **Expected Result:** Requests without a valid key are rejected with a `401` status, while requests with a valid key proceed to the next stage.### Test Steps1.
-Make a request to a protected endpoint (e.g., `/v1/models`) without an `Authorization` header.    - `curl -s -o /dev/null -w "%{http_code}\n" http://127.0.0.1:4010/v1/models` (Expected: `401`).2.
-Make a request with a valid `Authorization` bearer token.    - `curl -s -o /dev/null -w "%{http_code}\n" -H "Authorization: Bearer sk-hx-dev-default" http://127.0.0.1:4010/v1/models` (Expected: `200` or another success/valid error code, but not `401`).---## Status Tracking**Current Status:** Not Started  **Completion Percentage:** 0%  **Last Updated:** 2025-08-21  ### Change Log- 2025-08-21 - Task created.---## Additional Requirements- The middleware must have access to any required services or helpers for database lookups if user-specific keys are implemented.---## Notes- The error messages and status codes for failed authentication should remain identical to the previous implementation to avoid breaking client integrations.
+# Engineering Task Template

+## Task Information
+**Task ID:** ENG-002
+**Task Title:** Migrate Security Logic to SecurityMiddleware
+**Priority:** High
+**Assigned To:** Backend
+**Due Date:** 2025-08-28

+---

+## Execution Steps
+1. Identify all authentication and authorization logic in `/opt/HX-Infrastructure-/api-gateway/gateway/src/main.py`.
+This includes bearer token parsing, master key checks, and any IP address filtering.
+2. Implement the identified logic within the `process` method of the `SecurityMiddleware` class in `/opt/HX-Infrastructure-/api-gateway/gateway/src/middlewares/security.py`.
+3. The middleware should return a `JSONResponse` with a `401` or `403` status code immediately upon authentication failure.
+4. Ensure the `SecurityMiddleware` is the first stage in the `GatewayPipeline` definition in `/opt/HX-Infrastructure-/api-gateway/gateway/src/gateway_pipeline.py`.
+5. Remove the now-redundant authentication checks from `main.py` for any routes that will be handled by the pipeline.

+---

+## Validation Test
+**Test Description:** Verify that all endpoints protected by the pipeline correctly enforce authentication and authorization rules via the `SecurityMiddleware`.
+**Expected Result:** Requests without a valid key are rejected with a `401` status, while requests with a valid key proceed to the next stage.

+### Test Steps
+1. Make a request to a protected endpoint (e.g., `/v1/models`) without an `Authorization` header.
+    - `curl -s -o /dev/null -w "%{http_code}\n" http://127.0.0.1:4010/v1/models` (Expected: `401`).
+2. Make a request with a valid `Authorization` bearer token.
+    - `curl -s -o /dev/null -w "%{http_code}\n" -H "Authorization: Bearer sk-hx-dev-default" http://127.0.0.1:4010/v1/models` (Expected: `200` or another success/valid error code, but not `401`).

+---

+## Status Tracking
+**Current Status:** Not Started
+**Completion Percentage:** 0%
+**Last Updated:** 2025-08-21

+### Change Log
+- 2025-08-21 - Task created.

+---

+## Additional Requirements
+- The middleware must have access to any required services or helpers for database lookups if user-specific keys are implemented.

+---

+## Notes
+- The error messages and status codes for failed authentication should remain identical to the previous implementation to avoid breaking client integrations.